MarcAtanante/ai-for-fun/README.md

 ## List of Target Projects:
 1. Text Classification
-  a.
-Using GLUE
+  - Using GLUE
-  b.
-Using another dataset
+  - Using another dataset
 2. Audio Classification
 3. Question and Answer Model
 4. Speech-to-text transcription